flame-engine/flame/doc/components.md

 The `onRemove` method can be overridden to run code before the component is removed from the game, it is only run once even if the component is removed both by using the `BaseGame` remove method and the ´Component´ remove method.

+The `onLoad` method can be overridden to run asynchronous initialization code for the component, like loading an image for example.
+This method is executed after the initial "preparation" of the component is run, meaning that this method is executed after `onMount` and just before the inlcusion of the component on the `BaseGame` list of components.

 ## BaseComponent
 Usually if you are going to make your own component you want to extend `PositionComponent`, but if you want to be able to handle effects and child components but handle the positioning differently you can extend the `BaseComponent`.